Language

 Incode

 Incode focuses on dynamic age assurance.
-Its flow starts with the least invasive method first, then escalates only when needed.
+Its flow starts with the least invasive method, then escalates only when necessary.
 The product page describes three main methods: facial age estimation, document verification, and DOB data verification.

 For lower-friction checks, Incode estimates age from a facial image without requiring an ID.
-For stronger proof, it can extract and validate date of birth from an identity document, verify document authenticity, and compare the user’s selfie against the ID picture.
+For stronger proof, it can extract and validate the date of birth from an identity document, verify the document's authenticity, and compare the user’s selfie with the ID photo.
 It can also verify DOB data against authoritative sources or client-owned data.

 Yoti